ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/_review.md

     - questions:
         question: >
-            Eigen offers the following types by default?
+            Eigen offers the following types by default:
         answers:
-            - Vector and Matrix.
-Tensor is an unsupported module at the moment
+            - Vector and Matrix, Tensor is an unsupported module at the moment
-            - Vector only.
-Matrix and Tensor are unsupported
+            - Vector only, Matrix and Tensor are unsupported
-            - Vector, Matrix and Tensor
+            - Vector, Matrix, and Tensor
             - Tensor, all the others are subclasses
         correct_answer: 1
         explanation: >